Our History – PAD 1983 – 2019

 PAD was started in 1983 as “Parents Against Drugs” by a small group of parents concerned about the use of drugs by their teenage children.
-In its thirty year history, PAD has developed a substantial portfolio of services.
-PAD develops and provides innovative and relevant resources and services, based on current research and “better/best practices” for parents, professionals (teachers, health promoters, practitioners) and youth.
+In its thirty-six year history, PAD developed a substantial portfolio of services.
+PAD developed and provided innovative and relevant resources and services, based on current research and “better/best practices” for parents, professionals (teachers, health promoters, practitioners) and youth.

 PAD was established in 1983 by a group of parents concerned about the use of alcohol and other drugs by their teenage children.
 The founders realized that to increase their effectiveness they should link with experts in the field and began an approach of collaboration with other health promotion organizations.